ahmedshuhel/ahmedshuhel.github.io/_drafts/aurelia-bundler-documentation.md

 - **inject**: If set to this to true, this will inject the bundle in `config.js`, so whenever the application needs a file within that bundle, the loader will load the entire bundle the first time, This is how we can achieve lazy bundle loading.
 For a large app with multiple sub sections, this will help us avoid loading everything upfront.
 - **minify**: As the name suggests, if this is set to `true`, the the source files will be minified as well.

-> Note that, we are using system-builder under the cover.
-Thus, all the systemjs-builder options should work here.
+ - **rev**: If this is set to `true`, an unique revision number will be appended to the bundle file name.

-**force** : If this is set to `true` the task will overwrite any existing file/bundle with the same name.
+- **force** : If this is set to `true` the task will overwrite any existing file/bundle with the same name.
 Set it to false if you are not sure about it.
-**packagePath** : By default it's `'.'`, You can change this if your `package.json` file is somewhere else other than the base of your app. `aurelia-bundler` use this file to find `config.js`, `baseURL`, `jspm_packages` folder and other important project configuration.
+- **packagePath** : By default it's `'.'`, You can change this if your `package.json` file is somewhere else other than the base of your app. `aurelia-bundler` use this file to find `config.js`, `baseURL`, `jspm_packages` folder and other important project configuration.

+## Bundling HTML Imports

 At this point if you are like, "Well, this is all good but we already have developed application that uses Polymer and  `HTML Imports` extensively.
 And we want to bundle them as well."
-As you may have already known in the [last post](http://blog.durandal.io/2015/09/05/aurelia-early-september-release-notes/), we have created a separate plugin [aurelia-html-import-template-loader](https://github.com/aurelia/html-import-template-loader) exclusively for this use case.
+As you may have already known, we have created a separate plugin [aurelia-html-import-template-loader](https://github.com/aurelia/html-import-template-loader) exclusively for this use case.
 We have bundling support for that too.
 This is how we can do it.
-This is actually a two part process.
-First let's install `aurelia-html-import-template-loader` with the command bellow:
+It's actually a two part process.
+First let's install `aurelia-html-import-template-loader` with the command below:

 ```shell
  jspm install aurelia-html-import-template-loader